gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/Text.md

   "type": "Text"
 }

-// Example 3.
+// Example 3
-// User request: 꽃집 전화번호 알려줘 (User asks flower shop phone numbers.
-Table text is displayed) {
+// User requests for phone numbers for flower shops.
+(The text is to be displayed tables) {
   "actionList": [
     {